Viraaj-A/HumanRightsSearch/README.md

-# ecthr_prediction
+a# ecthr_prediction
 The Human Rights Search (HRS), a Flask/Python webapp, applies human centred design principles to the European Court of Human Rights to make human rights accessible to people that lack financial resources, do not have professional legal experience, or face accessibility issues.

-In short the  HRS applies
+The specific Human Rights Search function, occurs after a user utilises the Issue Identifier and the Predictor.

+Overall, the HRS utilises human-centered design principles and machine learning tools to create a new method of accessing typically inaccessible material, by:
+- Creating summaries of all legal cases (HSR Summaries);
+- Creating and implementing advanced search filters, wher eusers will be able to filter by labels by semantic searches (Advanced Filtering);
+- Present key aspects of cases (Alternative Display); and
+- Apply semantic searches against individual parts (facts/conclusions) of a case and the entire case.

-The Search functionality will be explained further, below.
-All of these functionalities are in their beta phase and work to show their potential as a proof of concept.
-The planned improvements are below.
+The HSR is in it's beta phase and is currently operating to show its potential as a proof of concept.

 The current beta of this app can be accessed here: https://walrus-app-9dcb8.ondigitalocean.app/

+## Search

+The current Search is built using FAISS indexing library for efficient similarity search and tested across three embedding systems:
+-	Word embedding - distilbert-base-uncased;
+-	Sentence embedding - sentence-transformers/multi-qa-mpnet-base-dot-v1; and
+-	Sentence embedding - sentence-transformers/all-MiniLM-L6-v2.

+The indexes can be found in this folder [INSERT Folder Name].
+Further data cleaning has to occur to create better results for the FAISS search.
+These issues exist due to the underlying data quality issues with the HUDOC database itself.
+Currently, we are utilising PostgreSQL’s full text search functionality.

+We have chosen FAISS as it has outperformed many other search systems including ElasticSearch, refer to the following academic work – ‘Efficient comparison of sentence embeddings’.

+### Search Improvements

+Convert the PostgreSQL full text search to semantic search with FAISS to provide contextualised results based on the query from the Issue Identifior.
+As of late 2922,  FAISS is outperforming ElasticSearch and other vector based search libraries, see the following for academic support to this finding: https://arxiv.org/pdf/2204.00820.pdf

+Further, there are numerous data labelling issues in the HUDOC database which is making the FAISS search ineffective.
+These data labelling issues will be cleaned in order to make the search effective.

 ## Issue Identifier